Jack Gibson (rugby league)

-John Arthur Gibson OAM (27 February 1929 – 9 May 2008) was an Australian rugby league coach, player, and commentator.
-He is widely considered one of the greatest coaches in the sport's history, Nicknamed 'Supercoach', he was highly regarded not only for his coaching record but also for his thirst for innovation.
+John Arthur Gibson OAM (born 1929 –2008), nicknamed 'Supercoach' was an Australian rugby league coach, player, and commentator.

-Early life
+History

-Born in Kiama, New South Wales of Scottish descent, Gibson's family relocated to Sydney in his youth.
+He was born in Kiama, New South Wales of Scottish descent.
+Gibson's family relocated to Sydney in his youth.
 He played third-grade rugby league at St George in 1950 before joining a social side in the Eastern Suburbs A-grade competition called Taylor's Celebrity Club.
 Gibson worked as a bouncer for Joe Taylor at the sly drinking and gambling outlet Thommo's Two-Up School, as well as other Sydney nightclubs that Taylor owned.
 Gibson also fought as an amateur for the NSW boxing title.

 Playing career

 Roosters

 Gibson was graded with Eastern Suburbs in 1953.
 He debuted in first grade and represented for New South Wales that same year.
-In 1954 he also represented for Sydney but spent the second half of the season in the country at Grenfell, New South Wales following some work troubles.
+In 1954, he also represented for Sydney but spent the second half of the season in the country at Grenfell, New South Wales following some work troubles.
 He returned to St George Dragons in 1957, and played in the third grade grand final.

 Returning to Easts in 1955 Gibson went on to play 152 first grade games for the club primarily at prop or second-row.
 He made a further Sydney representative appearance in 1958 and captained the Roosters in the 1960 Grand final loss to St George.
 He left Easts at the end of 1961.